Durango to Silverton, Colorado

 Explore Durango →Rail-trip choices

-Decide whether the train ride, Silverton layover, or Durango base is the real main event
+Decide whether the ride, the layover, or the Durango overnight gets the most attention

 Train ride